 Chip and PIN Cards

 Chip and PIN cards are useful when there are no attendants present at the transaction terminals.
-Majority of other traders prefer card holders’ signature.
+The majority of other traders prefer cardholders’ signature.

 CHIP and Signature Cards

 As evident from the name, Chip and Signature cards require the cardholders to sign on a piece of paper that comes up after a machine reads the card’s chip.
 Most traders prefer a signature to a PIN because a signature would mean a better guarantee of anti-theft cards.
 Where there are attendants such as the supermarkets, Chip and signature EMV cards are used more.